DamianDigital/ProjectArchWebsite/README.md

 Project is: finished.

 ## Inspiration
-Project inspired by K. Kargol, based on on-line front-end course.
+Project inspired by on-line front-end course.

 ## Contact
 Created by (@damian_digital) - feel free to contact me!